zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image045.png)

-In the popup, just edit which information you want.
+In the popup, just edit which information you want.<br/>
 - Create new customer

 If customer hasn’t been added in your system before, instead of searching, click on **Create New Customer** button.

 ![RetailerPOS](./Retailer%20POS%20image/image046.png)

 Fill enough information of the customer such as **First Name, Last Name, Email, Phone, Group of Customer**.
-Remember to tap **Save** button to save the customer information for the next checkout.
+Remember to tap **Save** button to save the customer information for the next checkout.<br/>
 - Fill in the information for Shipping Address such as Phone, Street, City, etc

 ![RetailerPOS](./Retailer%20POS%20image/image047.png)